-When we understand this history, it’s clear to see why people believe the hospital and cemetery are haunted.
+When we understand this history, it’s clear to see why people believe ghosts haunt the hospital and cemetery.
 It is a troubled place.
 People suffering from infectious diseases went there, isolated from their loved ones, to receive treatments that weren’t certain to work.
 At the worst of times, they died in numbers that overwhelmed the staff.
 Even in less bad times, it was the place poor people whose living conditions had made them sick went when they could afford no better treatment.

 Koch Hospital was a free hospital, funded by the City of St. Louis and the State of Missouri.
 The crowded living conditions and poor sanitation in St. Louis’ poor neighborhoods created, or at least exacerbated the problem Koch Hospital existed to control.
 The roots of the St. Louis Delmar Divide run deep.

 I’m not sure that I believe in ghosts, personally, but I do believe in consequences.
 Reading the obituaries of people who died of COVID-19 in 2020, it’s easy to find people who in death cursed the societal conditions that made them sick and caused them to die in agony, isolated from their loved ones.
 In an era when the telephone was the pinnacle of technology, the isolation must have been even more crushing.